-Although quarantine is the most effective measure to curb a coronavirus pandemic, it is important to maintain social contacts, at least through calls and online messengers, to save mental health.
+Quarantine curbs the spread of the virus but poses risks to mental health.
+Although quarantine is the most effective measure to curb a coronavirus pandemic, it is important to maintain social contact, at least through calls and online messengers, because COVID-19 influences mental health.

-“For some people, lack of social connections is the same as lack of food,” MD Joshua Morganstein says, a psychiatrist and catastrophe psychiatric specialist at the US Military Medical University.
+“For some people, lack of social connections is the same as lack of food,” says MD Joshua Morganstein, a psychiatrist and catastrophe psychiatric specialist at the US Military Medical University.

 There is not much research into the psychological effects of social isolation during epidemics.
 However, a meta-analysis published in the March 2020 issue of The Lancet makes some conclusions.
 The authors reviewed 24 studies that researched the impact on the psyche of quarantine people during atypical pneumonia, the outbreak of H1N1 influenza, Ebola, and other infectious diseases in the 21st century.